smeydan7/Text-To-Speech/README.md

 # Features
 * Backend: Built with Python and FastAPI.
-* AI Model: Utilizes the suno/bark-small model from Hugging Face for high-quality, realistic speech generation.
+* AI Model: Utilizes the microsoft/speecht5_tts from Hugging Face for high-quality, realistic speech generation.
 * Local Inference: The model runs entirely on your local machine.
 No external API calls are needed for the speech synthesis.

 # Setup and Installation